Percy Jackson: An Age Gone By

-Artemis smiled and quieted them.
+Artemis smiled, and quieted them.
 They were up and about long into the night before one by one, the hunters all had retired.
 Artemis usually ordered them to their tents, but tomorrow yielded no missions, and thy hadn't had a restful day in a while.
-Artemis knew however, there would be more questioning tomorrow.
+Artemis knew that there would be more questioning tomorrow.

 "My Lady.
 You never answered who Perseus was."
 Zoe said.
 She stood by Artemis, and they stood there awhile.

-The questions the hunters had asked were all revolving around her story, but she had been careful not to show anything when they asked their questions.
+The questions the hunters had asked were all revolving around her story, but she had been careful not to give any overt reactions.
 "I will tell the rest tomorrow.
 It will be a long day, so get some rest."

 Zoe, studied her, before complying, "My Lady."
 She bowed and walked into her tent.